bbauska/UofM-Intro-HTML5/README.md

 </p>

 Last time I needed to be very careful with my repository name, not this time.
-I&apos;'m just going to call this one, let&apos;'s say &apos;"sample,&apos;" I try very hard to keep it to all lowercase.
+I&apos;m just going to call this one, let&apos;s say &apos;"sample,&apos;" I try very hard to keep it to all lowercase.
 You can include the little like dash, but no special characters.

-I&apos;'m going to click on, &apos;"Initialize this repository with a README,&apos;" and I click on that, then &apos;"Create repository.&apos;"
+I&apos;m going to click on, &apos;"Initialize this repository with a README,&apos;" and I click on that, then &apos;"Create repository.&apos;"

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->